Hopalonger/Simple-Organization/Install-Instructions.md

 9.Complete the installation through the web pages.
 Once the installation is complete remove the install directory.
 10. Finally Type 'cd opencart/upload' Then ' rm -rf install'
 11. Do a Final Reboot of the server.
 Everything Should be Working from then on.
+12. You will be promted to move the storage you have to manualy do this with this command `sudo mv /var/www/html/system/storage/ /var/www/storage/`